Want more blog readers? You need to spend more time learning how to write blog titles that’ll attract readers.

 On average, out of 10 readers, 8 of them will only read the title.
 2 will read the actual post.

 This is why blog titles are so crucial.
-You want to increase that ratio so that more people are reading your full post, not just the title.
+You want to increase that ratio so that more people read your full post, not just the title.

 Think about how people come to your blog.
 They’ll probably visit because: